- All Topics

 It is estimated that between 70 to 80 percent of hydraulic system failures are from contamination, with particle contamination making up the largest portion.
 Therefore, it is best practice to regularly perform oil analysis with particle counts.

 Remember, the hydraulic pump is generally the most expensive component on a hydraulic system.
 It has the highest reliability risk, the highest contaminant sensitivity risk and the ability to cause chain-reaction failures.
 In other words, when the pump starts to fail, it starts to kick out debris into a debris field downstream of the pump.
 If there is not a good filter downstream, this debris moves on to other components like valves and actuators, and can lead to damage in those components as well.

-Be wary of quick-fix solutions like switching to costly synthetics and expensive filtration systems.
-Instead, provide solutions to the problems that exist.
+Be wary of quick-fix solutions like switching to costly synthetics.
+Instead, provide solutions to the problems that exist and tackle potential future problems proactively.
 It is critical to set the proper cleanliness and dryness targets and to develop contamination control procedures that will allow you to meet those targets.
 By doing so, you should greatly reduce and possibly eliminate your pump failures.